elgw/poly2/README.md

 ![Screenshot from 2021-10-06](2021-10-06.png)

-A tiny library for feature extraction and manipulation of 2D polygons.
+A tiny library for feature extraction of 2D polygons with focus on performance.

+ - Processes > 2 M small polygons per second on a single thread (Ryzen 3800X).
  - As you would expect it is only for simple polygons, i.e., with no crossing edges.
  - Moments are calculated using Greens theorem, and hence the orientation